viewstools/docs/UseViews/README.md

 # Use Views in your project
 If you're starting fresh (never done any React development) you might need to [setup dev environment](https://github.com/viewstools/docs/blob/master/DevEnvironmentSetup.md).
 This is a once off type of list but you will NOT be able to run any application localy on your computer without it.

-## Open source (code driven)
+## New project
+Headsup, we are working on a simpler way to create new projects and it should available when we launch public version of Views Tools.

-1. If you don't have an app, create a new one:
+1. Create a new one from Terminal:
 _To make a new web or desktop app_ run:
 ```
 npm install --global create-react-app